api-platform/docs/core/filters.md

     'App\EventListener\UserFilterConfigurator':
         tags:
             - { name: kernel.event_listener, event: kernel.request, priority: 5 }
-        # Autoconfiguration must be disabled to set a custom priority
-        autoconfigure: false
 ```

 It's key to set the priority higher than the `ApiPlatform\Core\EventListener\ReadListener`'s priority, as flagged in [this issue](https://github.com/api-platform/core/issues/1185), as otherwise the `PaginatorExtension` will ignore the Doctrine filter and return incorrect `totalItems` and `page` (first/last/next) data.